laravel/forge-docs/src/servers/management.md

 [[toc]]

-## Server Metadata
+## Server Settings

-The server dashboard's **Meta** tab can be used to update important details of a server including its name, SSH connection details, timezone, and tags.
+The server dashboard's **Settings** tab can be used to update important details of a server including its name, SSH connection details, timezone, and tags.

 ### IP Addresses

 If your server's IP address changes, you should inform Forge so that it can remain connected and continue to manage your server.
-To update the IP address of a server, navigate to the **Meta** tab and update the **IP Address** field under the Server Metadata section.
+To update the IP address of a server, navigate to the **Settings** tab and update the **IP Address** field under the Server Settings section.

 :::tip Rebooting an AWS Server